Dale Steyn: Playing style

 Steyn is an aggressive out-and-out fast bowler capable of bowling at speeds in excess of 150 km/h, his fastest being 156.7 km/h (97.3 mph) for Royal Challengers Bangalore against Kolkata Knight Riders in the 2010 Indian Premier League.
-He is capable of generating considerable swing and is usually chosen to bowl with the new ball to maximize these attributes.
-He usually bowls between 140 km/h and 150 km/h He has also demonstrated the ability to reverse swing the older ball in a Test match against India in Nagpur in 2010, which South Africa won by an innings and six runs.
+He can generate great amounts of swing and is usually chosen to bowl with the new ball to maximize these attributes.
+He usually bowls between 140 km/h and 150 km/h and is also a reverse swing specialist with the older ball and can prove lethal even in lifeless tracks like he bowled in a Test match against India in Nagpur in 2010, which South Africa won by an innings and six runs.
 Steyn is an extremely competitive cricketer and often celebrates vigorously after taking a wicket.
 He has stated that he "love(s) the buzz from bowling fast" and that he "want(s) to be the quickest in the world".
 In a segment for ESPN, Allan Donald named Steyn the best bowler of all time.